EMeyerLab/ipdtools/README.md

 * XL-C2
 * XL-XL

+> No model is available for Sequel II with chemistry V1.0
+>
-**SP2-C2 is the latest one, recommanded for Sequel I and Sequel II v2 data**.
-See [here](https://github.com/PacificBiosciences/kineticsTools/pull/71) for more info.
+> **SP2-C2 is the latest one, recommanded for Sequel I and Sequel II v2 data**.

-No model is available for Sequel II with chemistry V1.0
+>
+> See [here](https://github.com/PacificBiosciences/kineticsTools/pull/71) for more info.

 **Most RSII user would probably want to use P5-C3 model**